Author: Sherryl Andria

 Preparing the baking tin:

-2. In the meantime or on the day of baking, butter a 20 cm round cake tin and then line both the bottom and the sides with baking paper making sure the paper peaks over the top by about 5cm.
-Butter again the base and the sides.
-Set aside.
+2. In the meantime or on the day of baking, butter a 20 cm round cake tin.
+Then line both the bottom and the sides with baking paper.
+Make sure the paper peaks over the top by about 5 cm.

 IMG_9535